flipacholas/Architecture-of-consoles/articles/dreamcast.md

 {{< /float_block >}}

 {{% inner_markdown %}}
 VideoLogic chose an alternative approach for the construction of their 3D engine called **Tile-Based Deferred Rendering** or 'TBDR'.

-TBDR, instead of rendering a whole frame at once, as traditional **Immediate Mode Renderers** or 'IMR' do, divides the rendering area into multiple sections called 'tiles'.
-It carries out the rendering process on each tile individually then the result is combined to draw the final frame.
+TBDR, instead of rendering a whole frame at once (as traditional **Immediate Mode Renderers** or 'IMR' do), divides the rendering area into multiple sections called 'tiles'.
+Then, it carries out the rendering process on each tile individually and the result is combined to form the final frame.

+{{% /inner_markdown %}}
+{{< /float_group >}}

 This innovative design brings interesting advantages:
 - It can be greatly **parallelised**, which significantly reduces bandwidth and power usage.
 - It implements a clever solution to the [**visibility problem**]({{< ref "sega-saturn#an-introduction-to-the-visibility-problem" >}}) by automatically sorting the polygons **from front to back** and then performing [z-tests]({{< ref "nintendo-64#modern-visible-surface-determination" >}}) at the first stages of the pipeline.
 The combination of these tasks not only solves the original problem, but it also **prevents overdraw** (rasterisation of hidden polygons) which wastes resources, degrading performance.

 It's no surprise that Imagination took this efficient technology forward to build the Series 4 PowerVR cores which powered an incredible number of devices, including the first generation of iPhone, the iPhone 3G, the Nokia N95 and the Dell Axim x51.
-{{% /inner_markdown %}}

-{{< /float_group >}}

 #### Architecture